tom-seddon/b2/doc/Overview.md

 Use `Tools` > `Saved states` to see the list of states saved; click `Load` to reload one, or `Delete` to delete it.

-Because the disc contents are outside the emulator's control, you can't save a state when a direct disc image is loaded.
+(Note that if you load a direct disc image, save states become disabled, as the disc contents can be changed from outside the emulator.)

 ## Timeline

 Use the timeline functionality to record a sequence of events for later playback. *This functionality is a work in progress* - so it's not super useful yet.
-But, on Windows and Linux, having recorded a timeline, you have the option of creating a video from it.
+But having recorded a timeline, you have the option of creating a video from it.

 Use `Tools` > `Timeline...` to show the Timeline window.
 Click `Record` to start recording; events are recorded to the timeline,